List of General Hospital characters introduced in the 1980s: Storylines

 The custody battle for Lucas wreaked havoc on Sean and Tiffany's marriage.
 Tiffany tried to fight dirty by telling the social worker about Bobbie's past as a prostitute, but Sean refused to testify if Tiffany brought it up at the custody hearing.
 Despite Sean's protestations, Tiffany's lawyers used to ammo, but Tiffany lost the case anyway and Lucas was given to Bobbie and Tony.
 Sean and Tiffany grew further apart and the distance between them only widened when Sean began having an affair with lawyer Jessica Holmes.
 When Tiffany discovered that she was pregnant with Sean's child, Sean decided to fight for her and get her back.
 Jessica tried to stop him by claiming to be pregnant as well, but Sean returned to Tiffany anyway.
 Things took a turn for the worse when Tiffany found out that Sean might have gotten Jessica pregnant as well.
 She went into premature labor and her baby died.
 Devastated, Tiffany nearly committed suicide but Bobbie and Tony arrived in time to stop her.
 Jessica later retracted her pregnancy claim even though she found out later on that she actually was pregnant with Sean's child.
 When Jessica was murdered, Sean confessed to protect Tiffany because he thought she had killed Jessica.
 Felicia Jones and Mac Scorpio came to the rescue with proof that psycho Ryan Chamberlain was the murderer.
 In the clear, Sean and Tiffany were now able to begin to repair their broken relationship.

 When Luke shot Sean and badly wounded him during a shootout with mobster Frank Smith, General Hospital recommended that they transfer him to another treatment facility in Boston, Massachusetts.
 Tiffany discovered she was pregnant again just before the pair left town in 1995.
 It is later revealed that they had a daughter and named her Anna (nicknamed Annie) after their good friend Anna.

 Sean and Tiffany returned to Port Charles in 2008 (on General Hospital: Night Shift) to help their friend Robert, who was battling colon cancer.

 In 2013, it was mentioned that Tiffany was currently in London, looking for a cure for Polonium 210, after Sean was infected by a bullet laced with it.

-In 2021, Tiffany calls Anna and tells her that Sean had just passed away.
+In 2021, Tiffany calls Anna and tells her that Sean had just died.
 Anna, Robert, Robin, Mac, Felicia, Monica, and Laura fly to Ireland to be with Tiffany and Annie during the funeral.
 Tiffany later calls Annie and congratulates her on passing the final test to become a WSB agent.